NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Summon Wood Elemental.md

 Your connection to the Plane of Wood allows you to summon elemental allies.
-Once per day, you can cast [[Summon Elemental|Summon Elemental]] as a 5th-rank primal innate spell, but the elemental must be a wood elemental.
+Once per day, you can cast [[Spells/Summon Elemental|Summon Elemental]] as a 5th-rank primal innate spell, but the elemental must be a wood elemental.

 *Source: Pathfinder Rage of Elements*
 *OGL*